tweag/guides/documentation/code.md

 package.
 Documentation must:

 - Provide an overview of what problem each package and module solves.
+- Point to examples and material explaining how to use a package.
 - Explain the strategy used to solve the problem.
+- Help locating the implementation of a specific piece of the design.
 - Explain the details of the implementation where the intention of the author is not readily apparent from reading the code.
-- Point to examples and material explaining how to use a package.
-- Help find the code responsible for performing a specific task.
 - Point to resources to learn the libraries and frameworks used by a package.

 ## Text files